semgrep/semgrep-docs/docs/semgrep-cloud-platform/teams.md

 - Scan new projects through the **Projects** page.
 - Edit projects that their team is assigned to.

 Managers cannot remove themselves from their team.
-Only admins can remove managers.
+Admins and co-managers of the same team or subteam can remove other managers.

 ![A manager's view of the Projects page.](/img/access-manager-view.png) **Figure**.
 A manager's view of the Projects page.
 They are able to scan new projects and edit the settings for Projects assigned to Teams they are managers of.